harshsennnn/DSA-in-java/README.md

-## Solution for Leetcode questions on every patterns by Kunal Kushwaha DSA course are available
+## Solution for Leetcode questions by Kunal Kushwaha DSA course